“Change is the only constant in life” – Heraclitus

 What Are Divorce Decree Modifications?

 A divorce decree modification is a formal request to the court to change the terms of a divorce settlement.
 You must be able to prove a significant change of circumstances that would warrant the court’s review.
-Your divorce lawyer can advise you as to whether the changes you or your former spouse have experienced would likely be viewed by the court as substantial enough to warrant modification.
+Your divorce lawyer can advise you as to whether the changes you or your former spouse have experienced would meet the legal standard for modification.

 Common types of divorce modifications